 1. I LOVE MY LIFE – JIM POST

 Ten years before the above album was released, Jim Post had a Top 10 hit with his then-wife, Cathy.
 Recording as the folk duo Friend and Lover, "Reach Out of the Darkness" became something of an anthem for the flower power movement with its "I think it's so groovy now, that people are finally getting together" chorus.

-In recent years, Jim has published a series of successful children's books (obviously purchased by parents who hadn't seen him naked in the shower) and also puts that impressive 'stache to good use by touring the country in a one-man show as Mark Twain.
+In recent years, Jim has published a series of successful children's books and also puts that impressive 'stache to good use by touring the country in a one-man show as Mark Twain.

 A girl's Sweet Sixteen should be special, but it looks like poor Julie received some bad news instead of a new car.
 I'm guessing Pop is reassuring her that everything will be OK.
 "Just tell me the boy's name, and I'll get my shotgun and Ma will rustle up the preacher..."